NLnetLabs/rpki-doc/source/krill/cli.rst

           [-f, --format text|json|none]   (default text)
           [-c, --ca <ca_name>]            (for ca specific subcommands)

-You can set default values for these arguments in ENV variables, to make it a bit easier/concise to use the CLI:
+You can set default values for these arguments in environment variables, to make it a bit easier to use the CLI:

 +---------------------+------------------------------------------------------+
 | Variable            | Argument                                             |